catlinman/comrelay/README.md

 	$ make
 	# make install

-Once you have installed Comrelay you can use the main command.
+Once you have installed Comrelay you can use the new command.

     $ comrelay [help] [list] [add] [remove] [start]